 And since you likely picked up a jug of cider while you were at the orchard, we couldn’t complete this list without a recipe for everyone’s favorite, apple cider doughnuts!

-For more fall fun, go to AAA.com/FallFest!
+For more fall fun, check out AAA.com/FallFest.

 Leave A Comment